Bedrock-OSS/bedrock-wiki/docs/visuals/render-controllers.md

 ---
-title: Intro to Entity Visuals
+title: Render Controllers
-nav_order: 0
+nav_order: 3
 tags:
-    - guide
     - beginner
+category:
+    - General
 ---

 Render controllers are an often-misunderstood part of the resource pack.
 But you don't need to be afraid!
 It would help if you considered render controllers as logic packs that take short-name definitions from the RP Entity File and determine how they will be combined/layered/rendered in-game.